sous-chefs/kafka/README.md

 see which attributes belong where.

 ## General attributes
-* kafka.version - The Kafka version install and use
+* kafka.version - The Kafka version install and use.
-* kafka.base\_url - URL for Kafka releases
+* kafka.base\_url - URL for Kafka releases.
-* kafka.checksum - MD5 checksum for release to use
+* kafka.checksum - MD5 checksum for release to use.
-* kafka.scala\_version - Scala version for Kafka
+* kafka.scala\_version - Scala version for Kafka.
-* kafka.install\_dir - Location for Kafka to be installed
+* kafka.install\_dir - Location for Kafka to be installed.
-* kafka.data\_dir - Location for Kafka logs
+* kafka.data\_dir - Location for Kafka logs.
-* kafka.log\_dir - Location for Kafka log4j logs
+* kafka.log\_dir - Location for Kafka log4j logs.
-* kafka.user - User to use for directories and to run Kafka
+* kafka.user - User to use for directories and to run Kafka.
-* kafka.group - Group for user defined in bullet point above
+* kafka.group - Group for user defined in bullet point above.
-* kafka.log\_level - Log level for Kafka logs (and ZooKeeper, for further information see below)
+* kafka.log\_level - Log level for Kafka logs (and ZooKeeper, for further information see below).
-* kafka.jmx\_port - JMX port for Kafka
+* kafka.jmx\_port - JMX port for Kafka.

 ## Kafka broker configuration attributes
 * kafka.broker\_id - The id of the broker.
 This must be set to a unique integer